ggandor/lightspeed.nvim/README.md

 In Operator-pending mode the search is invoked with `z`/`Z`, acknowledging that "surround" plugins may benefit even more from being able to use `s`/`S` then.

+In Visual and Operator-pending mode, `x`/`X` are readily available shortcuts for X-mode.

 ##### X-mode

 The mnemonic for X-mode could be "extend/exclude".
 In the forward direction,